 of test results shall be performed at the times and in the manner prescribed by the commissioner

-may be prorated over a three-year period when calculating the amount of the fees.
+over a three-year period when calculating the amount of the fees.

 Subd.
 2. Determination of tests to be administered.

 revise the list of tests to be administered for determining the presence of a heritable or congenital

 disorder.
 Revisions to the list shall reflect advances in medical science, new and improved testing

 methods, or other factors that will improve the public health.
 In determining whether a test must be